Welcome to the mountains!

 Skiing is fantastic fun, but it also means responsibility for your own safety.

-Tyin Aktiv offers both introductory courses and guided tours for all levels.
-On a top tour course you will learn how to use traps, go uphill effectively and ski down safely in different types of snow.
-The courses are held in small groups with a focus on practice, so everyone gets close supervision from experienced, locally-known instructors.
+Tyin Aktiv offers both introductory courses and guided ski tours for all levels.
+On a ski touring course, you’ll learn how to use climbing skins, ascend efficiently, and ski safely in varying snow conditions.
+The courses are held in small groups with a strong focus on hands-on learning, ensuring close guidance from experienced local instructors.

-If you prefer hiking to courses, you can join a guided summit hike.
-This way you get to experience the most beautiful mountains without having to worry about route selection or avalanche risk assessment.
+If you prefer hiking to a course, you can join a guided summit hike.
+This way you can experience the most beautiful mountains without having to worry about route selection or avalanche risk assessment.
 The guides know the area inside out and adapt the hike to your level and wishes – whether it's a leisurely hike to Stølsnøse or a longer day trip to Jotunheimen.

 Join the course